The Walami Trail

 Yet that isn’t even the beginning.
 The Batongguan Trail itself followed even older aboriginal paths that date back hundreds of years prior.
 In fact, it’s entirely likely that the first trees felled to form today’s Walami Trail, crashed to the ground during the time of Bach and Rembrandt!

 Later widened and rebuilt during the 50 year Japanese occupation of Taiwan between 1895 and 1945, the Walami Trail as it exists today cuts through the jungle and across the mountains of Central Taiwan in spectacular fashion.
 Though it was primarily used to connect the wild eastern section of Taiwan with the more settled northwest, it was also a way for Japanese authorities to keep a wary eye on resistant local tribes.

 The Walami Trail Today

 Today, of course, the Walami Trail is used for pleasure and the enjoyment of nature.
 Originating in the forest southeast of Yuli and high above the Nanan River, the trail follows an exciting path through the jungle, cutting along cliffs, over rivers, and through lush greenery all the while.
-During your visit to Taiwan, you can take a hike on the Walami Trail if you are visiting the Yushan area, or more typically, as part of a Walami Trail Tour from Hualien City or Taitung City.
+During your visit to Taiwan, you should definitely consider taking a hike on the Walami Trail, typically as part of a Walami Trail Tour from Hualien City or Taitung City.